Find out more about conveyancing in Wrexham

 How much does conveyancing in Wrexham cost?

 Each conveyancing transaction is unique, so the final cost will depend on such factors as the value of the property and whether it is freehold or leasehold.
 A Wrexham conveyancing transaction will include solicitors' and Land Registry fees and costs for a surveyor and Land Transaction Tax for a buyer.
 The final bill will also include fees for searches and bank transfers.
-For an idea of conveyancing costs in Wrexham, check out our guide to average conveyancing fees in 2020.
+For an idea of conveyancing costs in Wrexham, check out our guide to average conveyancing fees.

 The conveyancing process explained